marda-alliance/metadata_extractors/meetings/4-metting-2023-may-05-02/minutes.md

   tested and how reliable is it?
 - Able to use code without providing much boilerplate

+Peter:
-Possibility of MaRDA permanent infrastructure for running the registry
+- possibility of MaRDA permanent infrastructure for running the registry

-Output schema is still a target but perhaps a distant one
+- output schema is still a target but perhaps not in current WG

 Matthew: containerisation and construction of environments is important: how about things outside Python: JS/WASM/docker?